eclipse-basyx/basyx-wiki/docs/source/content/user_documentation/basyx_components/v2/submodel_repository/features/registry-integration.md

 basyx.externalurl = {Submodel-Repo-Base-Url}
 ```

-This feature gets enable automatically when both of the above defined properties are configured, i.e., no external enabled/disabled property is required.
+This feature is enabled when both of the above defined properties are configured, i.e., no additional enabled/disabled property is required.